Sunwood-ai-labs/ClipMaster/docs/README.en.md

    ```

 3. **Basic Usage**:
-   - Clipboard contents are automatically displayed.
+   - Clipboard contents are displayed automatically.
    - Click the "Process with LLM" button to process text with an LLM.
    - Select and reuse past clipboard contents from the sidebar.
    - Run the Streamlit app to view the contents of README.md.